JediVision-Software/jedi-temple/cryptology-poc/README.md

 Cryptology PoC - encoding, encryption, hashing, obfuscation algorithms skeletons, usages, best practices.

-### Encoding
+## Encoding

-The purpose of encoding is to transform data so that it can be properly (and safely) consumed by a different type of system, e.g. binary data being sent over email, or viewing special characters on a web page.
-The goal is not to keep information secret, but rather to ensure that it’s able to be properly consumed.

-**Encoding transforms data into another format using a scheme that is publicly available so that it can easily be reversed.
+Encoding transforms data into another format using a scheme that is **publicly available** so that it can easily be reversed.

-It does not require a key as the only thing required to decode it is the algorithm that was used to encode it.**
+Encoding is two-way function.
+You can encode and decode data without any keys (you only need to now character table).

 #### Examples of algorithms: